theolivenbaum/resin/README.md

 		upsert.Commit();
 	}

-	// Or from anything, really.
-Implement the base class UpsertOperation to use whatever document source you need.
+	// Implement the base class UpsertOperation to use whatever document source you need.

 ### Query the index.
 <a name="inproc" id="inproc"></a>